Understand How Secured vs Unsecured Credit Cards Work

 There are two major types of credit cards – secured credit cards and unsecured credit cards.
 In either case, a regular monthly payment is expected.
 There are advantages to having either if you are careful to not miss a payment when it’s due.

-Unsecured credit card
+• Unsecured credit card

 Most credit cards are unsecured.
 There is no collateral attached with this kind of credit card.
-If you cannot pay the bills, never ever, you file for bankruptcy.
-Once a settlement is reached, the card issuer cannot confiscate your home or car or your bank account.
+When a time comes that you are unable to pay your bills for a few consecutive months, you file for bankruptcy.

-Secured credit card
+• Secured credit card

 A secured credit card is a type of credit card “secured” by a deposit account owned by the cardholder.
 Typically, the cardholder must deposit between 100% and 200% of the total amount of credit desired.